spywhere/Javatar/README.md

 Result as Class: `Class "Beta" is created in "me.spywhere"`<br />
 Result as Package: `Package "Beta" is created in "me.spywhere"`

+===

 ### Javatar Operations
-Javatar Operations help you do class or package operations, such as organize imports or rename class, easier.
+Javatar Operations help you do class or package operations, such as organize imports or rename class easier.
 Currently, Javatar has 2 operations, `Correct Class` and `Organize Imports`.

 ##### Correct Class
 Javatar will search for current package and your class name based on file name and location of current file and correct it on first class.